Triang3l/WebQuake/README.md

 To add music to WebQuake, you need to get the music off the Quake CD and convert it into .ogg format ([Audacity](http://audacity.sourceforge.net/) is great for this).

-The .ogg files should be called `quake##.ogg`, where ## is CD track number minus 1 trailing 0, so the main theme is named `quake01.ogg` and the last track on the Quake disc is `quake10.ogg`.
+The .ogg files should be called `quake##.ogg`, where ## is CD track number minus 1 with trailing 0, so the main theme is named `quake01.ogg` and the last track on the Quake disc is `quake10.ogg`.

 Then you should configure the server to return audio/ogg MIME type for .ogg files.